 Several of our kids have taken courses over the years that are either offered by Summit Ministries directly or that rely heavily on their multi-media curriculum.
 We’ve always been thrilled with the results, not the least of which is a new boldness in discussing matters of faith and effectively pointing others to Jesus.

 Although I teach my kids math at home using Saxon (which I LOVE), the Algebra 2 class I teach at co-op uses Math-U-See.
 And I have to admit, for a meet-once-a-week format, Math-U-See is a great choice.

 New concepts are introduced at a rate of one per week.
 So I cover the material in class, then my students have five days worth of homework to cement the concept into their brains and master applying it on paper.
 For moms who want to teach Math-U-See at home, videos are also available with author Steve Demme going through every chapter with tons of practice problems.

 So even though I don’t use Math-U-See with my own kids, I did read through this book cover-to-cover with my co-op students.
 And they all did really well in the course.

 Curious about the other books I use as curriculum for lessons at home?
-You can find a complete listing here.
+You’ll find a complete listing here.

 Please note: This post contains affiliate links.
 If you purchase any books through these links, we’ll receive a small referral fee (at no extra cost to you!).
-These earnings help defray the costs of running this website and helps fund all the FREE resources we make available to our readers.
+These earnings help defray the costs of running this website.
 So thanks in advance!